gmcgarry/pdp11/images/README.md

 Both the PDP-11/34 and PDP-11/34A could be provided with either the KY11-LA Operator's Console or the KY11-LB Programmer's Console.
 This model uses the KY11-LB console.

-Note, as is usual for PDP-11 CPUS, neither the KD11-E nor the KD11-EA has built-in termination and pull-ups for the UNIBUS.
+Note, as is usual for PDP-11 CPUs, neither the KD11-E nor the KD11-EA has built-in termination and pull-ups for the UNIBUS.
 The use of either an M9301 ROM or M9312 ROM (which include bus termination) is required in slot 3 or 4 of the CPU's backplane.